dwwatson1/stock-analysis/README.md

 #### Process and Results

-I repeated running the two scripts but specifying the year **2018** in the popup box __What year would you like to run the analysis on?__ Similaryly to 2017 results, the __original script__ took longer than the __refactored script__.
+I repeated running the two scripts but specifying the year **2018** in the popup box __What year would you like to run the analysis on?__ Similar to the 2017 results, the __original script__ took longer than the __refactored script__.
 The time difference was .86 seconds compared to .21 seconds.

 __Original script__ timing